miracoly/slides-nix-package-manager/slides.md

 ---

 - great for local development, but requires `main.out` to be present
-- what about a self-contained way of running e2e tests?
+- what about a self-contained way of running e2e tests? <!-- .element: class="fragment" -->
+  - necessary for CI <!-- .element: class="fragment" -->

 ---